 Foreign heads of state, heads of government, and members of royal families travelling on official business are exempt under diplomatic protocols.

-Those with Previously Accepted Biometrics on File
+Temporary Residence Applicants with Biometrics on File

 Biometrics Fees

-Biometrics fees are paid when submitting your immigration application — before attending the VAC appointment.
+Biometrics fees are paid when submitting your immigration application, before attending the VAC appointment.
 The current IRCC fee structure (verify on the IRCC website as fees can change):

 $85 CAD